yazdan/shokolat/readme.md

+#Shokolat
-This is a simple caching http proxy. simply it is developed as way to schedule PS4 downloads in night as a replacement of psx download helper
+Shokolat(Persian word for candy) is a simple caching http proxy.
+Simply it is developed as way to schedule PS4 downloads in night as a replacement of psx download helper.

 #TODO
 - ~~serve file from local directory~~
 - Use Aria2c as downloader inestead of simple implementation
 - Decide if just file names are important or pathes are also important
-- ~~ Use regular expersion to check if the request must be served from cache or just proxy it ~~
+- ~~Use regular expersion to check if the request must be served from cache or just proxy it~~
-- ~~ Don't serve files that are not downloaded and return 403~~
+- ~~Don't serve files that are not downloaded and return 403~~
 - Configuration parameters
 - Decide about HTTPS support.
+- Improve documentation and readme